graveja0/health-care-markets/README.md

 ![](figs/01_hhi-example.png)

-If we used the geographic location method to construct HHI measures we would end up with the following:
+If we used the geographic location method to construct HHI measures we would end up with the following estimates:

 |                           | Area A | Area B |
 | ------------------------- | -----: | -----: |